deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 >
 > I think that's all.

-Combine the items in the correct order with the phone:
+Combine the items with the `smartphone_incomplete`:

 * `simcard` (*SFX: Inserting an object*)